Edo745/Exploring-Neural-Network-Architectures-for-Image-Classification/Lab1/README.md

 The paper highlights that ResNets generally have smaller magnitudes of responses compared to plaid networks.
 Let's prove it!

 # What we have learned
 - The convolutional neural networks outperform MLPs for the task of image recognition.
+The reason is that convolutional layers naturally retain spatial information which is lost in fully-connected layers.

 - As the depth of a neural network increases beyond a certain point, its performance on the training and test sets starts to degrade due to the vanishing of the gradients.